 And other non-Spielberg examples.

-The great thing about external conflicts is that they can come in all shapes and sizes.
-They can be the computers in The Matrix controlling the world, or they can be a nurse trying to catch Jinx the cat in Meet the Parents.
+The great thing about the external variety is that they can come in all shapes and sizes.
+They can be the computers in The Matrix controlling the world, or they can be a nurse trying to catch Jinx, the cat in Meet the Parents.

-The size of the conflict isn't as important as the stakes, or the character facing the conflict.
+The size of the conflict isn't as important as the stakes, or the character facing the battle.